-Series of multi stakeholder forum facilitated to develop REDD+ national knowledge management framework and tools and inputs gathered and incorporated into the developed report.
+A multi stakeholder forum facilitated to develop the REDD+ national knowledge management framework and tools.

-Scope of works
+Scope of work

 Developing consultancy work plan to meet the expected results

-Reviewing the existing knowledge management frameworks, tools or toolkits particularly on REDD+ issues if it is available, using the review results to develop the proposed outline.
+Reviewing the existing knowledge management frameworks, tools or toolkits particularly on REDD+ issues, if available, and using the review results to develop the proposed outline.

-Facilitating series of multi stakeholder forum to identify knowledge needs related to REDD+, how to capture, broker, produce and distribute and what tools needed and how they work.
+Facilitating a multi stakeholder forum to identify knowledge needs related to REDD+, how to capture, broker, produce and distribute.

-Developing draft report and inputs gathered from key stakeholder to strengthen draft report developed by consultant
+Developing draft report and inputs gathered from key stakeholders to strengthen the draft report developed by consultant

-Submitting draft final to PMU UN-REDD Programme Indonesia
+Submitting the final report to PMU UN-REDD Programme Indonesia

 Time Schedule